 You'll need to avoid the sun for several months after a chemical peel since your new skin will be fragile.

 Some skin types are more likely to develop a temporary or permanent color change in the skin after a chemical peel.
 Taking birth control pills, subsequent pregnancy, or a family history of brownish discoloration on the face may make that more likely.
+There is a low risk of scarring in certain areas of the face.
+Some people may be more likely to scar.
+If scarring does happen, it can usually be treated with good results.

 A chemical peel is a skin-resurfacing procedure.
 Depending on the issues you're addressing with the procedure, you'll choose a chemical peel in one of three depths: